sirusdas/gtasks-terminal/ADVANCED_SYNC.md

 The Advanced Sync feature implements a 4-step simplified synchronization approach that significantly reduces the number of API calls and improves overall efficiency when synchronizing tasks between local storage and Google Tasks.

+## Optimization

+The Advanced Sync has been further optimized to improve performance based on the state of the local database:

+1. **Full Sync for Empty Databases**: When the local database is empty, all remote tasks are pulled and stored directly without complex processing.
+2. **Incremental Sync for Existing Databases**: When the local database contains data, only tasks from a specified time range are pulled to reduce data transfer and processing time.
+3. **API Call Reduction**: Using combined filters in single API calls instead of multiple separate calls.

+See [Advanced Sync Optimization](./ADVANCED_SYNC_OPTIMIZATION.md) for detailed information about these optimizations.

 ## The 4-Step Simplified Approach

 ### Step 1: Pull Remote Records Once